Dimev/slsg/README.md

 # Other globals
 - `warn`: Accepts a single string, warnings will be shown in the terminal and error page

-# Yassg library
+# lssg library
-- These are available under the yassg global table
+- These are available under the `site` global table
 - `debug`: bool, true if the site is built from the `serve` command
 - `escapeHtml`: escapes the given html string TODO
 - `unescapeHtml`: unescapes the given html string TODO